 Evidence from the Literature

-This study characterized progressive, age-dependent ocular axial elongation, optic nerve damage, and RGC dysfunction in a mouse model, using the OptoDrum to measure functional visual acuity consequences of structural optic nerve damage.
+- This study characterized progressive, age-dependent ocular axial elongation, optic nerve damage, and RGC dysfunction in a mouse model, using the OptoDrum to measure functional visual acuity consequences of structural optic nerve damage.
 It demonstrates that age-compounded structural ocular changes produce a measurable optomotor acuity decline.
-Note: the primary focus of this study is structural ocular elongation; the aging dimension is a contributing context rather than the sole experimental variable.
+The primary focus of this study is structural ocular elongation.

 03Does Neuroinflammation Drive Visual Decline in Systemic Aging, and Can It Be Targeted Therapeutically?Audience A - Vision-focusedAudience B - CNS/Systemic